What is Hybrid Long Term Care Insurance?

 - Pacific Life Premier Care: This product will give you about 15% less Long Term Care benefits than Lincoln and Minnesota Life but will give you 100% of your benefits back to you will no fee at any time.
 The death benefit is always equal to what you paid in.

 - State Life – One America Asset Care I, Asset Care II, Asset Care III and Asset Care IV: This product is the only Hybrid Long Term Care Insurance product that offers an unlimited benefit period.
 The product is based on two buckets of benefits.
-The first bucket will pay for 25 months of care on their most popular plan design and those Hybrid Long Term Care Insurance benefits will not be indexed for inflation.
-After the first 25 months, the second bucket kicks in the 3% compound will be factored into for your benefits for as long as care is needed.
+The first bucket will pay for 33 months of care on their most popular plan design and those Hybrid Long Term Care Insurance benefits will not be indexed for inflation during this first 33 month period.
+After the first 33 months, the second bucket kicks in the 3% compound will be factored into for your benefits for as long as care is needed.
+The death benefit for couples is second to die which means it’s not paid until both spouses have passed away.

 - John Hancock Protection Universal Life with Long Term Care rider: Their product will have the largest death benefit of the companies and you can use it for either Long Term Care or it will benefit death benefit.
 There is no inflation protection with this plan but John Hancock will start you off with the highest monthly benefit, but the benefits are NOT indexed for inflation.
 After about a 25 year premium protection period John Hancock may have to ask for more premium if they have not been hitting their internal rate of return.